Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApimachineryPkgApisMetaV1OwnerReference
 ### Properties
 * **apiVersion**: string (Required): API version of the referent.
 * **blockOwnerDeletion**: bool: If true, AND if the owner has the "foregroundDeletion" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
+See https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion for how the garbage collector interacts with this field and enforces the foreground deletion.
 Defaults to false.
 To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.
 * **controller**: bool: If true, this reference points to the managing controller.
 * **kind**: string (Required): Kind of the referent.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 * **name**: string (Required): Name of the referent.
 More info: http://kubernetes.io/docs/user-guide/identifiers#names